 Now, if you followed this from the previous section, your cloth is probably looking a little blocky.
 In order to make it look nice and smooth like the picture you need to apply a Smooth and/or Subdivision Surface Modifier in the Modifiers tab.
 Then, in the Tool Shelf, find the Edit panel and Press Smooth.

-Now, if you press Alt-A, things are starting to look pretty nice, do not you think?
+Now, if you start playback, things are starting to look pretty nice, do not you think?

 Cloth on Armature¶